HSheard/rack-cats-ui/README.md

-# rack-cats-ui
+#Rack cats UI
-rack cats category system UI
+to get started make sure to have node installed run UI with npm start command.